-The Townhouse/Small Apartment frontage is of moderate intensity, often created by a series of smaller attached structures-configured as single-family residential or stacked flats.
-This building form standard has frequent street-space entrances.
+The Townhouse/Small Apartment frontage is of moderate intensity, often created by a series of smaller attached structures-configured as single-family residential or stacked flats with three or more DWELLING UNITS within a single structure or attached structures.
+This BUILDING FORM STANDARD has frequent STREET-SPACE entrances.
 The character and intensity of this frontage varies depending on the STREET-SPACE and the location of the REQUIRED BUILDING LINE-the buildings may be placed up to the sidewalk with STOOPS, or further back with small DOORYARD gardens and/or FRONT PORCHES.